 Hermione scowls at him and then down at the board.
 "Did you charm it to make that sound when you won?"

 "I don't know.
 Maybe it just does that whenever someone wins four games in a row."

 "It's done that every time you've won.
 Not just this game."

 With his arms still tucked back, he shrugs.
 "If you say so.
 To be honest, I can barely hear the crackling of the chessboard over the raucous cheers of triumph in my own head."

 "You would be the type to cheer yourself on."

 His laugh is incredulous.
 "I 'would be the type,' Granger?
 You've known my 'type' since we were eleven.
 I hardly think I hold any surprises for you."

 Hermione's scowl disappears and she regards him curiously, like he's an experimental potion or one of her precious textbooks.
-It's a keen, analytical look – not one you'd give to a potential boyfriend.
-But if he's not mistaken, there's something else in her stare as well.
+It's a keen, analytical look – not one you'd give a potential boyfriend.
+But if he's not mistaken, there's also something else in her stare.
 Something…soft at the edges.
 Sweet, even.
 Something that makes his heart thump harder.